Skip to main content

 Hydrogen peroxide and water method

 Hydrogen peroxide is a tough soldier when it comes to lifting stains.
 It effectively loosens and lifts the stain’s particles, and the solution is antibacterial with anti-fungal properties so it will sanitize the area as well.
-To top it off, hydrogen peroxide dries the stained area quickly, so you can avoid warping or damaging it with moisture.
+To top it off, hydrogen peroxide dries the stained area quickly, so you can avoid warping or damaging the wood with moisture.

 Step 1: Combine 1 cup of water with 1 tablespoon of hydrogen peroxide.